rapid7/insightconnect-plugins/plugins/zoom/help.md

 # Version History

-* 4.0.2 - Reordered status checks to avoid Json parsing issue with 204s | Added examples to spec file and help.md
+* 4.0.2 - Reordered status checks to avoid JSON parsing issue with 204s | Added examples to spec file and help.md
 * 4.0.1 - Return Zoom API status codes in Monitor Sign in And Out Activity task state
 * 4.0.0 - Fix time boundary checking in Monitor Sign in And Out Activity task by tracking last request time instead of latest event time | Remove JWT authentication
 * 3.0.0 - Add back JWT authentication in addition to OAuth (please note JWT will be removed from the Zoom API in June 2023) | Improve OAuth logic to help prevent infinite looping